The Fourth Minority and Ticinocentrismo

 Canton of Fribourg, member of the Federation since 1848.
 Photo: TES.

 The formation of political unities in Europe can be described as a process of concentration.
-At the beginning of early modern times, around 1500, there were about two hundred independent states on the continent, shortly before 1900, there were only thirty.
-The increasing size of state territories is reflected in their declining numbers.
-In the … Read more » “The Alpine Convention”
+At the beginning of the early modern period, around 1500, there were approximately two hundred independent states on the continent; by shortly before 1900, this number had decreased to only thirty.
+The increasing size of state territories is reflected in … Read more » “The Alpine Convention”

 International Regulation of the Rhine